24ep/mdm/docs/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the Customer Data Management System, a comprehensive web application designed for event organizations to store, manage, and analyze customer data.
+This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the Unified Data Platform, a comprehensive web application designed for event organizations to store, manage, and analyze customer data.

 ### 1.2 Scope
 The system provides a complete solution for customer data management including: